f-droid/fdroid-website/_docs/Inclusion_Policy.md

 Notably:
 -   The original app author has been notified (and does not oppose the inclusion).
-    Distributiong an app will bring more support cases for the developers, not only from the actual users but from F-Droid itself as app development is never a done and set deal in an ever evolving Android landscape.
+    Distributing an app will bring more support cases for the developers, not only from the actual users but from F-Droid itself as app development is never a done and set deal in an ever evolving Android landscape.
 -   We cannot build apps using Google's proprietary "Play Services".